istio/istio.io/content/en/blog/2024/happy-7th-birthday/index.md

 troubleshooting of our distributed services."

-"Adopting Istio has been a game changer for our engineering organization in our journey of adopting a microservices based architecture," said Sjray Kumar, Principal Software Engineer at Bluecore.
+"Adopting Istio has been a game changer for our engineering organization in our journey of adopting a microservices based architecture," said Shray Kumar, Principal Software Engineer at Bluecore.
 "Its *batteries included* approach has allowed us to easily manage traffic routing, gain deep visibility into our service to service interactions with distributed tracing, and extensibility via WASM plugins.
 Its comprehensive feature set has made it an essential part of our infrastructure, and has allowed our engineers to decouple application code